MoralisWeb3/demo-apps/swap-monitor/README.md

 ### Why do the stats need a trigger?
 Why not just create another Live Query on `DaiWethSwaps`?

 Unfortunately creating a query with aggregation requires using the `MasterKey`, which for security reasons should only be used in Cloud Code.
-The trigger get around this by saving the results in a separate collection, which can then be queried directly.
+The trigger gets around this by saving the results in a separate collection, which can then be queried directly.

 Note: be careful about using triggers that perform additional database operations as these will